raamcosta/compose-destinations/README.md

 ```
 Default values are allowed.
 Nullable values are also available for String values (limitation
 from Compose Navigation).
-Both will become optional to navigate to this destination.
+In both cases, they will become optional to navigate to this destination.

-There is an alternative way to define the destination arguments in case you don't need to use them
+> There is an alternative way to define the destination arguments in case you don't need to use them
 inside the Composable (as is likely the case when using ViewModel).
 Read more [here](https://github.com/raamcosta/compose-destinations/wiki/Navigation#defining-navigation-arguments).

 3. Use the generated `[ComposableName]Destination` invoke method to navigate to it.
 It will